-- 1) Neurosurgeons and Orthopaedic Surgeons: These are the surgeons who can most benefit from the superior diagnostic benefits of the Fonar Upright® MRI with its Multi-Position® MRI diagnostic ability. - 2) Radiologists: These physicians can now offer a new modality to their referring physicians. - All Physicians: The vast number of doctors who send patients for MRI's need to be aware of the diagnostic advantages of the Fonar Upright® Multi-PositionTM.
+- 1) Neurosurgeons and Orthopaedic Surgeons: These are the surgeons who can most benefit from the superior diagnostic benefits of the Fonar Upright® MRI with its Multi-Position® MRI diagnostic ability. - 2) Radiologists: These physicians can now offer a new Multi-Position®, weight-bearing MRI modality to their referring physicians. - 3) All Physicians: The vast number of doctors who send patients for MRI's need to be aware of the diagnostic advantages of the Fonar Upright® Multi-PositionTM.